Reasons to See a Maternal-Fetal Medicine Specialist Prior to Getting Pregnant

 -Urological (kidney / bladder) problems

--Chromosomal disorders (Trisomy 13, 18, or 21) or syndromes
+-Chromosomal differences (Trisomy 13, 18, or 21) or syndromes

-–Prior pregnancy problems
+Prior pregnancy problems

 -Recurrent pregnancy loss or multiple miscarriages